-- Stay with the group and follow what your guide says.
+- Stay with the group and follow your guide.

-- Essential Guide to planning a South America Trip
+- One-Stop Guide to planning a South America Backpacking Trip

-- Comprehensive Travel Guide to Chile – Answer to all your Chile travel questions
+- Comprehensive Travel Guide to Chile – Answer all your Chile travel questions

 - Important Spanish Travel Phrases – Survive in South America